k-dodsonknapp/step_by_step_group_project/README.md

-# Flask React Project
+# Step by step

-This is the starter for the Flask React project.
+This is a clone of the website instructables.

 ## Getting started